Introduction to spinlocks

 in our case.

-These functions represent locking and unlocking based on mutex synchronization primitive.
+These functions represent locking and unlocking based on synchronization primitive.
 As mutex_lock

 will be executed, it allows us to prevent the situation when two or more threads will execute this code while the mutex_unlock